christianmlong/2015-pyramid-class/class_notes.rst

 Virtualenv
 ~~~~~~~~~~~~~~~~~~~~

 We will be using virtual environments to isolate the projects we are working on.
 The advantage of using virtual environments is that we can work on multiple projects, and not have their dependencies interfere with each other.
-For example, we can work on a Django 1.6 project and a Django 1.7 project, without conflicts.
+For example, we can work on a Django 1.6 project and a Django 1.7 project side by side, without conflicts.

 First, let's install virtualenv sitewide.::